Siddhant-Goswami/100x-LLM/README.md

+# Project Documentation

+## Overview
+This project has all the code discussed in the 100x LLM lectures

-# Installation Guide and File Overview
+## Installation Guide

-## Creating a Virtual Environment

-### Steps to Create a New Virtual Environment (using venv, you can use conda or other virtual env packages as well)
+## Creating a Virtual Environment (using venv, you can use conda or other virtual env packages as well)

 1. Install `virtualenv` if not already installed: